PabloJM21/sales-data-cluster-analysis/README.md

    - Unfilled Orders (UO)
    - Total Inventories (TI)

    Finally, the data is saved into several csv files, each corresponding to a manufacture category.
-This categories are listed in
+This categories can be found here: https://www.census.gov/econ/currentdata/dbsearch?programCode=M3ADV&startYear=1992&endYear=2024&categories[]=MDM&dataType=NO&geoLevel=US&adjusted=1&notAdjusted=1&errorData=0

    This structure allows for easy comparison of the evolution of monthly percentual changes across different manufacturing categories for each data type.